erikvalkering/smartref/README.md

 Now, `proxy` provides exactly the same interface as the wrapped `std::vector<double>`, while every function call is 'intercepted' by the conversion function.

-Now, this class can be used as follows:
+It can be used as follows:
 ```c++
 proxy<vector<double>> v = read_from_file(...);